viewmaster111/SpeedTest-1/README.md

 The IP And other information features are not in this Temp page.
 They will be added back soon!

+*Main Release*

+  - Bug Fixes

+  - Coding Organizing.

+  - Fix: Adjusted Title Size for mobile devices, it was simply too large.

+  - Fix: Added a Dialog for adjusting Fonts.

+  - Fix: Removed Footer for fixes.

+  - Fix: Resolved several issues.

+  - Other changes to features of SpeedTest are in progress.

 #Version 1.4.2 Maintenance